-UNIT 1: Modern History - Change and Conflict UNIT 2: Modern History - The Changing World Order Social, political, economic and cultural change in the later part of the 19th Century and the first half of the 20th Century.
-Emergence of new political ideologies prior to World War II.
-Continuity and change in the lives of everyday people in the first half of the 20th Century.
-Art, music, and cultural change brought on by social upheaval.
-Understanding the causes of the Cold War and its impact on Soviet - US relations.
-Exploration of proxy wars and conflicts that reflected the consequences of tensions and divisions of the Cold War such as East & West Germany, the Korean War and Vietnam War.
-The ways in which traditional ideas, values and political systems were challenged and changed by individuals and groups during the second half of the 20th century and first decade of the 21st century.
-UNIT 3: French Revolution UNIT 4: American Revolution Examine a range of triggers that can lead to revolution.
-Understand how the ideas of the Enlightenment, the role of individuals, and popular movements played a significant role in challenging the existing order.
-Explore the changes and continuities in political, social, cultural and economic conditions that influenced leaders to compromise and/or achieve their revolutionary ideals.
-Explore political divisions over the aims of the revolution.
-Explore the diverse revolutionary experiences of social groups.
+UNIT 1: Modern History - Change and Conflict UNIT 2: Modern History - The Changing World Order Examine the social, political, economic and cultural change in the later part of the 19th Century and the first half of the 20th Century.
+Explore the emergence of new political ideologies prior to World War Two Analyse the consequences of World War One and the causes of World War Two Analyse the continuity and change in the lives of everyday people in the first half of the 20th Century Understanding the causes of the Cold War and its impact on Soviet US relations.
+Exploration of proxy wars and conflicts that reflected the consequences of tensions and divisions of the Cold War Examine the ways in which traditional ideas, values and political systems were challenged and changed by individuals and groups during the second half of the 20th century and first decade of the 21st century UNIT 3: French Revolution UNIT 4: American Revolution Examine a range of triggers that can lead to revolution.
+Understanding the interplay between groups and individuals and assess how they can be instrumental in challenging the status quo and contribute to the outbreak of revolution.
+Explore the after effects of revolution on the new regime.
 Understand the triggers that caused the Revolutionary War.
-Examine how the Sons of Liberty ignited a spark for independence.
-Analyse the challenges the new regime faced in attempting to consolidate its power.
-Examine the role of significant individuals that influenced and changed society.
-Explore the diverse revolutionary experiences of social groups.
+Examining how the Sons of Liberty ignited a spark for independence.
+Analyse the struggles facing the new nation of America.
+Examine how much society changed after the American Revolution.